Advanced Technology Automotive Systems (532H3)

 Autumn teaching

-1. An overview of the automotive systems, operating principles, performance analysis and design process.
+The module gives you an overview of automotive systems, operating principles, performance analysis and design process.

-3. Introduction to vehicle dynamics, adhesion, cornering behaviour, roll and roll movement distribution, stability control.
+• vehicle dynamics, adhesion, cornering behaviour, roll and roll movement distribution, stability control

-5. Selection of appropriate subsystems, components to meet performance objectives.
+• the selection of appropriate subsystems and components to meet performance objectives

 Teaching